 This novel endoscopic GJA reduction technique employs a cryoablation balloon to apply a circumferential ablation of the superficial mucosal layer by a cryogen, inducing fibrosis with a subsequent reduction of the GJA size and gastric pouch volume.
 A retrospective study at two university hospitals was performed on subjects with WR after RYGB[25].
 Pouch length > 4 cm and/or outlet size > 15 mm were considered as inclusion criteria for cryoablation.
-Patients were extensively informed about APC vs cryoablation procedures and about the new indication of cryoablation[26], which was performed in caudocranial direction, starting from the GJA.
+Patients were extensively informed about APC vs cryoablation procedures and about the new indication of cryoablation[26], which was performed in the caudocranial direction starting from the GJA.
 In the outlet, ablations were applied circumferentially and clockwise, overlapping the consecutive ablation sites for about 20%-40%.
 Concerning the pouch, only the greater curvature was ablated.
 Technical success rate for the outlet ablation was almost 90%, while for the pouch ablation was 93%.
 At 8 wk follow-up, the GJA size decreased from 24 to 17 mm (P < 0.001), the pouch size decreased from 5 to 4 cm (P < 0.05) and a total body WL (TBWL) of 8.1% was achieved.
 In the short term this new approach appears to be safe, effective and feasible for the reduction of the GJA and the pouch, deserving to be analyzed in association with suturing and plication techniques in the future.

 APC

 APC represents one of the simplest endoscopic techniques for treatment of WR after RYGB.
 The first case of APC was made up of three separate sessions, every 6 wk[27].
 A 2.0 L/min flow rate and a 70 W power were applied on each session.
-After a 45-d follow-up a 10 mm narrow stoma was observed, experiencing slight resistance while advancing the endoscope.
-Repeated radiological examinations showed a transient hold up of liquid contrast and a delayed of solid contrast.
+After a 45 d follow-up a 10 mm narrow stoma was observed, experiencing slight resistance while advancing the endoscope.
+Repeated radiological examinations showed a transient hold up of liquid contrast and a delay of solid contrast.
 The subject lost around 14 kg in 10 wk and 30 kg after 1 year (weight 67 kg, BMI 29).
-At 1 year follow-up endoscopy a 10 mm stable outlet was detected.
+At 1 year follow-up endoscopy, a 10 mm stable outlet was detected.

 APC settings could be different according to processor type, catheter shape and technique of application.
 However, a non-contact technique with 1.0 L/min and 50-80 W appeared to be quite effective[19].
 Patients usually undergo procedures every 8–12 wk as required, until an optimal 8–10 mm outlet size and an effective WL are achieved[28].

 In order to propose the optimal APC settings for GJA thermoablation, a single-center retrospective study analyzed 217 RYGB patients treated by APC[29] for WR.
-Low-dose (45-55 W) vs high-dose (70-80 W) APC were compared: 53.5% patients underwent low-dose APC sessions (2.4 sessions/patient) and 46.5% patients underwent high-dose APC (1.4 sessions/patient).
+Low-dose (45-55 W) vs high-dose (70-80 W) APC were compared: 53.5% patients underwent low-dose APC sessions (2.4 sessions/patient), and 46.5% patients underwent high-dose APC (1.4 sessions/patient).
 At 6 mo follow-up, the low- and high-dose groups reported 7.3% and 8.1% TBWL, respectively (P = 0.41).
 At 1 year, the low- and high-dose groups reported 5.1% and almost 10% TBWL, respectively (P = 0.008).
 The key point of this study reveals that the high-dose APC appears to be a valid predictor of a greater WL at 1 year follow-up.